ropensci/openalexR/README.md

 #> $ concept       <list> [<data.frame[7 x 5]>], [<data.frame[7 x 5]>], [<data.fr…
 ```

+Read on to see how we can shorten these two function calls.

 ### Authors

 **Example**: We want download all authors’ records of scholars who work